What to Do When Your Rabbit is Molting

 Should Bathing Be Part of Your Rabbit’s Grooming?

-Not unless it’s absolutely necessary.
-Rabbits hate the water, and being wet stresses them out.
+Rabbits should not be bathed unless it’s absolutely necessary.
+Most rabbits hate the water, and being wet stresses them out.
 Buns have been known to go into shock when they get wet.
 Moreover, it takes a while for their fur to dry, and having damp hair makes them susceptible to respiratory infections or even hypothermia.

 If your bun really needs washing, such as when they soil their bottoms or hindquarters, spot cleaning is a better alternative to bathing.
 You do this by sprinkling cornstarch (don’t use talcum powder) on the soiled area and combing out the dirt.
 If the filth doesn’t come out, you can moisten a washcloth with a bit of water and dab at the grime while doing your best not to let the water reach your bun’s skin.
 When the fur is clean, set the dryer on the coolest setting and use it to dry the coat.